LoveJustice/tinyhands/README.md

 5. finally open another gitbash terminal to the project directory and execute `protractor e2etesting/conf.js` to run the tests
 6. watch the magic happen

-## Angular Testing with Karma on unix ##
+## Angular Testing with Karma ##
 1. Make sure you have all of the dependencies downloaded by running `npm install`.
-2. Install karma cli `npm install -g karma-cli`.
+2. Install karma cli `npm install -g karma-cli`. (if on windows remember to install on your host machine)
 3. Start the Karma server with `karma start` if you are in the root project directory.
 4. Watch the magic.